At a cost of: $68

 $394 will provide a rain water harvesting tank of 8000ltrs to a household increasing their access to clean water and more time for women to engage in productive activities.Help us by donating: $394

-The main of KWDT is empower women to engage in social economic development processes that contribute to improvement of the women’s lives.
+The main of purpose of KWDT is empower women to engage in social economic development processes that contribute to improvement of the women’s lives.

 Is to organize and empower women to work in groups to enhance their engagement in social economic and political development processes

-Enabling rural women to effectively manage their social, economic and political development processes for improved livelihoods.
+Enabling women and female youth in rural and fisher communities to effectively engage in their social, economic and political development for sustainable livelihoods.